-Today, Mesoamerican cultures are often associated with horrific practices such as bloodletting and human sacrifice.
-This indicates how the Mesoamerican civilizations degenerated over time and adopted practices that were diametrically opposed to the religion of the sun.
+Today, many Mesoamerican and South American cultures are often associated with horrific practices such as bloodletting and human sacrifice.
+This indicates how these civilizations degenerated over time and adopted practices that were diametrically opposed to the religion of the sun.
 Some myths suggest how these civilizations gradually lost touch with their original spiritual values and were infiltrated by dark forces—a fate that affected a number of cultures descended from the civilization of the sun.

 Ancient Cultures of the United States and Canada

 There is evidence linking the peoples living in what is presently the United States and Canada before the arrival of Europeans to the lost civilization of the sun in both their myths and ancient sites found in areas they inhabited.